Yongbinkang/ExpFinder/README.md

   * The __`algo/`__ directory has the `expfinder.py` file which is the source code for the ExpFinder algorithm.
 For more details about the algorithm, please refer to our paper.
   * The __`controller`__ directory has the `generator.py` file which is used to control the data generation process.
   * The __`lib`__ directory has four different python files serving different purposes as:
-    * The `np_extractor.py` file aims to extract noun phrases from documents (using the `tokenization` module below) and estimates N-gram TFIDF for each noun phrase.
+    * The `extractor.py` file aims to extract noun phrases from documents (using the `tokenization` module below).
-    * The `semantic.py` file aims to vectorise every single phrase by using the SciBert model.
+    * The `vectorizer.py` file aims to vectorise every single phrase by using the SciBert model.
     * The `tokenization.py` file aims to extract tokens and noun phrases with their statistical information.
 Note that this contains the parser for the noun phrase extraction.
-    * The `weight.py` file aims to calculate personalised weights for given vectors or matrices.
+    * The `weight.py` file aims to calculate weights for given vectors or matrices (e.g., personalised weights or N-gram TFIDF).
 * The __`scripts/`__ directory contains scripts for controlling all processes of a particular pipeline or demonstrating an example of a particular process.
 * The __`experimental pipeline.ipynb`__ file contains pipelines for the entire process which is shown in the __Demo__ section below.